Monkey Business (Black Eyed Peas album): Background and development

-In June 2003, the Black Eyed Peas released their third studio album Elephunk.
+In June 2003, Black Eyed Peas released their third studio album Elephunk.
 During its production, Fergie joined the group as its female vocalist.
 Led by a global hit single and the group's first top-ten hit on the US Billboard Hot 100 "Where Is the Love?", the album was a sleeper hit and became their breakthrough record.
 It peaked at number 14 on the US Billboard 200, was certified double platinum by the Recording Industry Association of America (RIAA), and garnered six Grammy Award nominations, including the group's first win for "Let's Get It Started".
 The commercial success of Elephunk made a substantial impact on the group's prominence, and its members will.i.am and Fergie planned on recording solo studio albums in 2004.
 However, the plans were postponed as they "felt it was important to install the next Black Eyed Peas record this year with the momentum that we've had, which will only allow our solo adventures to be successful and continue to keep our franchise going".
 Fergie stated: "For us, Black Eyed Peas are feeling really good right now, and for me to come out with a solo record, it just doesn't feel right.
 This is a family, and we're on a certain kind of wave and I wanna keep riding on that wave together.
 It's my boys."
 She would later release her debut solo studio album The Dutchess in September 2006, and will.i.am released his third studio album Songs About Girls in September 2007.